Talk to Local Expert

 What's Included

-• Peak climbing Permit
+• Peak climbing permit

 • Climbing guide equipment

-• Airport Transfer
+• Airport transfers

-• National Park and TIMS card fee.
+• National Park permit and TIMS card fees

-• Garbage deposit
+• Garbage deposit fee

 What's Excludes

-• Cold and hard drink and water
+• Cold drinks, hard drinks, and bottled water

-• Food in KTM
+• Meals in Kathmandu

-• Travel insurance emergency evacuation and personal medical expenses.
+• Travel insurance, emergency evacuation, and personal medical expenses

-• Guide/Transfer in Kathmandu for sightseeing
+• Guide and transfer services in Kathmandu for sightseeing

-• Tips
+• Tips for staff

 Trip Equipments